tari-project/rfcs/src/RFC-0190_Mempool.md

 The maximum storage capacity used for storing unconfirmed transactions by the Mempool and each of its component pools can be configured.
 If a new transaction is received and the storage capacity limits have been reached, then transactions are prioritized according to the transaction priority metric.
-The transaction priority metric consist of the fees and the maturity of the UTXOs being spent by the transaction and should be applied to determine the priority of each transaction in the Mempool.
+The transaction priority metric consist of the fee per gram of the UTXOs being spent by the transaction and should be applied to determine the priority of each transaction in the Mempool.
 As the allocated storage space of the Mempool becomes limited, the transactions with the highest priority are kept in the pool.
 The lowest priority transactions are discarded to make room for higher priority incoming transactions.

 The transaction priority metric has the following behavior:
- - Transactions spending UTXOs with higher block height maturity SHOULD be prioritized over transactions spending UTXOs with lower block height maturity.
+ - Transactions with higher fee per gram SHOULD be prioritized over lower fee per gram transactions.
- - Transactions with higher fees per transaction message size SHOULD be prioritized over lower fee transactions.
+ - Older transactions in the mempool SHOULD be prioritized over newer ones.
 ### Syncing and Updating of the Memory Pool State

-On the initial startup of the Mempool, the complete state of the Mempool that consists of the Transaction Pool, Pending Pool, Orphan Pool and Reorg Pool can be requested and downloaded from the connected peers.
+On the initial startup of the Mempool, the complete state of the of the Unconfirmed Pool, can be requested and downloaded from the connected peers.
 A memory pool typically doesn't make use of persistent storage but could be configured to keep a backup of the last known state.
 If an existing Mempool state is locally available then a more efficient update process can be performed by requesting only the unconfirmed transactions missing from the current Mempool state.
 When no state is available then the entire Mempool state must be downloaded from the connected peers.
 During downloading or updating of the Mempool state, the validity of all transaction in the pool must be verified and the priority of each transaction must be calculated.
+If the local base node undergoes a large re-org or sync, the mempool can sync again from peers to retrieve up-to-date state.

 Functional behavior required for sharing and updating of the Mempool state, and propagation of transactions between peers:
-- All verified transaction MUST be propagated to neighboring peers.
+- All verified transactions MUST be propagated to neighboring peers.
 - Duplicate transactions MUST NOT be propagated to peers.
 - Unvalidated or invalid transactions MUST NOT be propagated to peers.
 - Verified transactions that were discarded due to low priority levels MUST be propagated to peers.